keesiemeijer/custom-post-type-cleanup/README.md

 This plugin provides an easy way to detect and remove posts from post types that are no longer in use.
 The settings page for this plugin is at wp-admin > Tools > Custom Post Type Cleanup.

 **Note**: The proper WordPress delete function `wp_delete_post()` is used instead of running a direct MySQL query to delete the posts.
+This way all associated post data (comments, post meta etc.) are also deleted from the database.
+The only exception being term relationships from taxonomies that are also not in use anymore.
+Delete the terms from those taxonomies as well with this [sister plugin](https://github.com/keesiemeijer/custom-taxonomy-cleanup)

 It's recommended you **make a database backup** before deleting posts.

-Check out this [sister plugin](https://github.com/keesiemeijer/custom-taxonomy-cleanup) to delete terms from unused taxonomies.

 ## Screenshots